KodeInnovate-WorkSpace/s1media_app/README.md

 ## Credentials Setup
 The credentials for email OTP authentication are stored in the assets/.env file, which is not uploaded to GitHub for security reasons.
 Future developers need to create this file with the appropriate credentials.

-Create the `.env` File
+1. Create the `.env` File

-Navigate to the assets directory.
+- Navigate to the assets directory.
-1. Create a file named .env.
+- Create a file named .env.
-Add the necessary credentials in the following format:
+- Add the necessary credentials in the following format: <br/>
-   `EMAIL="<Email from which mails will be sent for otp>"` `APP_PASSWORD="<App password for the gmail account>"`
+   `EMAIL="<Email from which mails will be sent for otp>"`<br/>
+   `APP_PASSWORD="<App password for the gmail account>"`<br/>

 2. Configure Firebase

-Ensure that the Firebase project is set up and the google-services.json file is added to the android/app directory.
+- Ensure that the Firebase project is set up and the google-services.json file is added to the android/app directory.